Before the Appointment

 No other special preparation is required for A DEXA Scan.
 However we do recommend that you wear loose clothing without metal buckles or zippers.

 A booking is required for A DEXA Scan.
-The locations of our DEXA services are listed on your Capital Radiology referral form or you can click Locations and find your most convenient Capital Radiology site to you.
+The locations of our DEXA services are listed on your Capital Radiology referral form and find your most convenient Capital Radiology site to you.
 Capital Radiology accepts all radiology provider referral forms.
 So even if you have another form we will happily perform your test.

 Please also remember to bring: